top of page

 thumbnail_IMG_1701.jpg

-Tyler Hendley, B.S., Graduate Student Researcher
+Tyler Hendley, M.A., Graduate Student Researcher

 Tyler Hendley is a third-year clinical psychology student on Dr. Ryan Hill’s Suicide Prevention Research Team.
 Tyler received his undergraduate degree in Psychology from Clemson University in 2020 and graduated from the Post-Baccalaureate Clinical Fellowship at McLean Hospital/Harvard Medical School in 2022.
 His research interests include suicide prevention in child and adolescent populations, examining interpersonal processes as they relate to suicidal thoughts and behaviors, and firearm violence related to school and mass shootings.
 In his free time, he likes to golf, attend sporting events, and listen to live music.